Canadian Wool 🍁

-How Does the Wool Turn into Yarn and Blankets?
+How Does Wool Turn into Yarn, Blankets & so much more.....?

 Each product starts as raw wool and they go through a process which allows the raw wool to be turned into the finished product.

 First, the raw fleece is sorted and washed.
 By washing the wool, dirt, oil and grease are removed.
-Then, after washing, the clean wool is dried.
+After washing, the clean wool is dried.

-Third, the wool goes through aprocess called carding, which is the most important step.
-Wool carding is where the wool is brushed to straighten the wool fibres.
-The wool is fed into the carding machine where the fibers are aligned by wire teeth.
-This allows the colours of the wool to blend, the fibers to be straightened, and for 99% of vegetable matter to be removed.
+Third, the wool goes through a process called carding which is the most important step.
+During carding, the wool is brushed to straighten the wool fibres.
+The brushed wool is fed into the carding machine where the fibres are aligned by wire teeth.
+This allows the colours of the wool to blend, the fibres to be straightened, and 99% of vegetable matter to be removed.

 Fourth, the wool goes through a process called spinning and twisting.
-This is where the wool is spun into thread, then twisted to ply the multiple thread together.
-Spinning frames take the primary strands of wool and spins them into yarn.
-The bobbins turn, which causes the wool to spin.
-After spinning the yarn, it is twisted, which plies it together.
+This is where the wool is spun into thread, then twisted to ply the multiple threads together.
+Spinning frames take the primary strands of wool and spin them into yarn.
+The bobbins turn which causes the wool to spin.
+After spinning the yarn, it is twisted which plies it together.

 Fifth, skeining and pressing.
 This step makes the yarn more relaxed instead of creating tension.
 The wool is wound to a skein when making yarn.
 However, when making a blanket, the wool is wrapped in a loom instead of a skein.